 The species can grow to over 250 feet (76 m) tall and 30 feet (9 m) in diameter.
 These are some of the most impressive trees in the world and many people travel to Yosemite just to see them.

 There are various hiking trails for all difficulty levels here.
 There is a short and easy wheelchair-accessible Big Trees Loop Trail, but also moderate hikes that take 1-2 hours and more strenuous trails that take 4-6 hours to complete.
 In summer, you can also bike through this area, and in winter, it’s open for snowshoeing or cross-country skiing.

 The park staff dedicates themselves to providing a liveable environment for these endangered trees, so visiting the Mariposa grove comes with a number of restrictions.
 Neither horses nor bikes are allowed off the paths and pets aren’t allowed at all.
 Also, you should know that the parking here usually fills up in the morning already, so be sure to get here early.

 TIP: Because of the restricted access, it’s essential to check current conditions and the best way to visit this area before you go.
-On the National Parks Service website, you can find all the information for visiting Mariposa Grove.
+Here, you can find all the information for visiting Mariposa Grove.